 Downloaded an eBook lately?
 Most likely, if you’re a B2B buyer, you have.
-According to recent studies, an astounding 95% of B2B respondents consider vendor-produced content trustworthy, and over 65% have used eBooks to help them make purchase decisions over the past year.
-As a matter of fact, white papers, eBooks and webinars were the top three most valued content sources, indicating that longer user stories are resonating with customers and prospects.
+According to recent studies, B2B professionals request eBooks more than any other content type and 67% use eBooks to help them make purchase decisions.
+As a matter of fact, white papers, eBooks and webinars were the top three most valued content sources, indicating that longer stories are resonating with customers and prospects.

 Remember to include facts and statistics in your eBooks.
+This can be a smart marketing tactic to demonstrate the need for your product or service and why the prospect should be considering it.
 Research shows that B2B buyers love benchmarking information that illustrates how they compare to peers and industry standards.
-This can be a smart marketing tactic to demonstrate that your product or service category is widely accepted and one that the prospect should be considering.

-Take advantage of the longer form an eBook gives you to make your brand more engaging.
-Promoting your business with an eBook gives you the real estate to give your brand more personality.
+Take advantage of the longer form an eBook gives you to make your brand engaging and give it more personality.
 Stay within your branding guidelines, but consider giving your eBook a theme, or “look.”
 Ideas are endless, including a map or travel theme, a play on game shows, movies, or even popular books.
 The idea is to make the reader want to stay with your book, absorbing the content while appreciating your creativity.
 Including interactive elements too, such as a poll, ROI calculator, or video, are great ways to build engagement and make the viewer's experience memorable.

 4. Design is critical.

-This leads us to a very important step when using eBooks to promote your business: Make sure the book is well-designed.
+This leads us to a very important step: Make sure the book is well-designed.
 Think through how much content is on each page (pro tip here—less is more when it comes to the amount of copy per page), how visuals help tell the story and what the visuals should look like, and remember to use charts and graphs liberally.
 In addition, make use of sidebars to help organize the content and highlight important points.
 And don’t forget to have a Table of Contents to help the reader understand the structure of the book and how to quickly find information.

-Remember that even for B2B buyers, the world has gone mobile.
-Don’t assume, and don’t design, the eBooks you use to market your business for desktop viewing only.
+Remember that even for B2B buyers the world has gone mobile, so don’t assume, and don’t design, eBooks for desktop viewing only.
 Over 80% of B2B respondents in a recent survey cited viewing business-related content on smartphones, and over 50% viewed content on a tablet.
-Like everything else you do online, make sure your content is optimized to work across platforms.
+Like everything else you do online, make sure your content is optimized to work across all platforms.

-Finally, spend some time thinking through the form you ask your potential customer to complete in order to download your eBook.
+Finally, decide what to ask for on the landing page form people will need to complete in order to download your eBook.
 Remember, people are hesitant to provide personal information so keep the form short.
 Typically it's best to just ask for a first and last name and email.
-Utilize marketing software such as HubSpot to help you keep track of the information you collect so you can obtain new information as the prospect moves through your sales funnel you can ask for more information.
+Utilize marketing software such as HubSpot to track the information you collect, and as the prospect moves through your sales funnel you can ask for more information.
 This information will be valuable as the prospect becomes ready to complete the purchase.

 eBooks are an important marketing tool, but require thoughtful planning and strong execution to work well—just like every other marketing tactic!
 See a successful eBook example here.
 And oh, by the way, is it “eBook,” “ebook,” or “e-book?”
 Well, according to the AP Stylebook, it’s “e-book,” but we like the way “eBook” looks, so we went with that.